axelerant/testimonials-widget/readme.txt

 }
 `

+= 56.
+What's the testimonials archive view URL? =

+It's your URL with `/testimonials/` appended.
+Like `http://example.com/testimonials/`.

+= 57.
+What's the testimonial single view URL? =

+It's your URL with `/testimonial/post-title-slug/` appended.
+Like `http://example.com/testimonials/your-work-is-awesome/`.

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.